-TBC…----------------------- End of change 4 -------------------------------------------

-TBC…

 Annex H : Proposal for update of TS-0023

 In this Annex, are presented the proposed changes to the TS-0023 [1] specification for flexContainer introduction for device management operations.

 Note: the clause 5.8 of TS-0023 specifies the [flexNode] specialization and its DM-related child <flexContainer> resources.